-- 1. An earned baccalaureate degree in nursing from a nationally accredited program.
+- An earned baccalaureate degree in nursing from a nationally accredited program.
 Any applicant from a non-accredited program will be considered on an individual basis.
-The MSU Admissions Office must receive an official transcript, including one on which the bachelor's degree is posted, directly from each institution the applicant has attended. - 2.
-A GPA of at least 3.0 on the last 60 hours of undergraduate work exclusive of credit hours awarded by a two year college. - A satisfactory score on the GRE/MAT.
-The MSU Admissions Office must receive official admissions test scores directly from the organization which administers the test.
+The Office of the Graduate School must receive an official transcript, including one on which the bachelor's degree is posted, directly from each institution the applicant has attended. - 2.
+A GPA of at least 3.0 on the last 60 hours of undergraduate work exclusive of credit hours awarded by a two year college. - 3.
+A satisfactory score on the GRE/MAT.
+The Office of the Graduate School must receive official admissions test scores directly from the organization which administers the test.